- Buyer's Guide

-In this tough economy, we are all doing what we can to reduce costs, improve uptime and maintain reliability.
+In this competitive economy, we are all doing what we can to reduce costs, improve uptime and maintain reliability.
 One of the ways that industrial facilities are coping with the economic meltdown is to negotiate new contracts with new lubricant suppliers in hopes that the new deals will have more savings built into them.

 Often, the name of the game when sourcing new lubricant suppliers and writing new contracts is leverage.
 What's your annual lube consumption?
 Is this a corporate contract or is it applicable to one plant?
 Buying power always comes when negotiating large volumes.
 The more demand for product on one contract, the more leverage you'll have overall.